kcklee/YoutubeDataAnalysis/README.md

 - To launch the app on your local environment, you will need the above libraries installed using conda.
 - To use Youtube Data API v3, you will need to obtain an API key from Google Developer Console (available with a Google account) that you will store in a .env file
+- Once you're in the directory containing the project, type in the following command in the terminal to begin the app: streamlit run frontend.py